 TGbe editor: Please update the following paragraph in this subclause as shown below: [16379]

-The combination that the non-AP MLD selects to gather information is implementation dependent and can be based on criteria such as power consumption, single radio operation, reachability, etc. The non-AP MLD follows all the probing rules for the channel the Probe Request frame is sent on in the context of active scanning.
+The combination that the non-AP MLD selects to gather information is implementation dependent and can be based on criteria such as power consumption, single radio operation, reachability, etc. The non-AP MLD follows all the active scanning procedures (see 11.1.4.3 (Active scanning and probing procedures)) for the channel the Probe Request frame is sent on in the context of active scanning.
 For example, when performing active scanning on 6 GHz channels, it follows the rules specified in 26.17.2.3.3 (Non-AP STA scanning behavior).

 TGbe editor: Please update the following paragraph in this subclause as shown below: [15980]

 When the multi-link probe request is addressed to the AP corresponding to a nontransmitted BSSID, the multi-link probe response is transmitted by the AP corresponding to the transmitted BSSID and includes the Basic Multi-Link element, outside the Multiple BSSID element, containing the Per-STA Profile subelement carrying information of the AP that is operating on another link and is affiliated with AP MLD to which the AP corresponding to the nontransmitted BSSID is affiliated with.
 This is shown in Figure 35-12c (Contents of a multi-link probe response, when soliciting frame was directed to nontransmitted BSSID corresponding to index 5, transmitted by an AP affiliated with an AP MLD that is a member of multiple BSSID set during MLO discovery).
+The Probe Response frame also includes a Basic Multi-Link element outside of the Multiple BSSID element, which corresponds to the AP MLD with which the transmitted BSSID is affiliated (see 35.3.20).

 35.3.20 Multi-link operation in a multiple BSSID set or co-hosted BSSID set[16967]